 Changing housesitting plans in the pandemic

-Here, in Australia, we noticed that the majority of house sits promoted were 7-14 day long.
+Here, while house sitting in Australia during Covid, we noticed that the majority of house sits promoted were 7-14 day long.
 Some were longer term ie. 3 months+.
 People were either taking a short break or heading off in their caravans and exploring Australia.
 While house sitting and in FNQ (Far North Queensland) we saw caravanners and Caravan Parks showing “No Vacancy” signs.

 Whilst I’m painting a rosy picture of housesitting in Australia during Covid in Queensland, we were lucky.
 We heard many tough stories, especially related to the states of Victoria and NSW.